ruricolist/overlord-cli/README.md

     $ overlord make # Build the current system.

-All “the current system” means is that we find the nearest `.asd` file, parse out its name, and build the system by that name.
+All “the current system” means is that we find the nearest `.asd` file, parse out the file name, and build the system by that name.
 E.g. if there is a `my-system.asd` file in the current directory, the “current system” is just `"my-system"`.
 (Note that this works even if the nearest ASDF file is not currently in the ASDF registry.)

 ## Future work